 Surviving the night shift for nurses poses unique challenges in our personal and interpersonal relationships.
-Our work schedule dictates nurses to make extreme adjustments to our lifestyle such as keeping yourself up and alert during night shift, and making significant changes in your daily routine and personal life.
+Our work schedule dictates us nurses to make extreme adjustments to our lifestyle such as keeping ourself up and alert during night shift, and making significant changes in your daily routine and personal life.

 At the end of an 8-hour or 12-hour shift, a nurse usually goes home to rest while the sun is up high.
 Usually, we wake up just in time to attend to our personal life and report back to work.

 Night shift nurses complain about lack of sleep, depression, irritability, problems with focus, driving fatigue and general malaise, but this can be relieved by adequate rest and sleep.
 If you’ve worked as a night shift nurse, you know that implications of such working schedule.
 One should learn to adapt to a unique sleeping schedule that is unusual for the majority of the working population.

 If you’re a night shift nurse, don’t worry.
 You will be able to overcome these stresses and problems with the right planning and strategy.

 Here are 20 survival tips for nurses that work the night shift:

 1. Inform your household.
 Working the night shift asks you to do a lot of sacrifices.
 This includes seeing and spending less time with your family and friends.
 Provide the people you are living with your work schedule to avoid disturbing you during your sleep.

 2. Know your schedule.
 This would prepare you mentally and physically for the different work schedule.

 3. Sleeping schedule.
 Maintain the same sleeping schedule throughout your night shift even on your days off.
 You should have at least 7-8 hours of sleep in the morning.

 4. Routine.
 Getting your body used to sleeping during the day and staying awake at night is the key to making sure that you feel “normal” when you’re working.